garycrawford/moonshot-lotto/README.md

-# Scubadev
+# Moonshot Lotto
-Website for the incredible Scubadev™ movement.
+Website for the incredible Moonshot Lotto experimentation game.